Kruger Mpumalanga International Airport

+Operations

+There are scheduled passenger flights to other South African cities as well as regional destinations.
+As of November 2022, German low-cost carrier Eurowings Discover commenced operations between its Frankfurt-hub and Kruger-Mpumalanga via Windhoek, Namibia.
+However, this route was terminated due to low demand by March 2023.

 Airlines and destinations

-Eurowings Discover flights operates via Windhoek.
-The airline has fifth freedom rights between Windhoek and Kruger Mpumalanga.

 Aeronautical Information

-The Airport is equipped with an CAT 1 ILS on runway 05 with co-located DME.
+The Airport is equipped with a CAT 1 ILS on runway 05 with co-located DME.
 There is also a NDB and a recently installed DVOR.